danilobellini/audiolazy/README.rst

 [minus] two exponent?", but maybe we could get more efficient ourselves if we had something easier: multiplication could be written once and for all and with a representation programmers are used to see.
-This would be even more expressive if we could get rid from the assymetry of a method call like ``filt1.multiply_by(filt2)``, since multiplication in this case should be commutative.
+This would be even more expressive if we could get rid from the asymmetry of a method call like ``filt1.multiply_by(filt2)``, since multiplication in this case should be commutative.
 The use of natural operators is possible in a language that allows operator overloading, but for such we need to describe